 After a couple of surprisingly promising England performances the Premier League returned this weekend, bringing back with it the usual helping of controversy, shocks and outright stupidity.

 This round of matches we have more goal like technology fun and games, swearing to television cameras and Mohamed Al Fayed unveiling an awful statue.
+Whether you want to shoot outdoor sports or underwater excursions, you’ll need a sports camera that’s tough and portable enough for the job.

 Wayne Rooney grabbed the Sunday headlines for the wrong reasons once more.
 The Manchester United striker bagged himself a superb hat-trick in a 4-2 win over West Ham, which United trailed 2-0 after two Mark Noble penalties were converted.
 On netting his hat-trick, Rooney ran to the travelling United fans to celebrate, but then vented some frustration to a nearby television camera and uttered an expletive.